open-AIMS/ereefs-netcdf-aggregator/README.md

 $ <project root>/env/dev/maven-package.sh
 ```

+**WARNING:** Maven requires access to packages hosted on Github.
+Unfortunately Github requires
+credentials even though the projects are public.
+You will need to set the GITHUB_USERNAME and
+GITHUB_TOKEN environment variables before executing `maven-package.sh`.

 To run **ncAggregate** as a Java application against a file-based database at `/data/ereefs/filedb`:
 ```shell script
 $ <project root>/env/dev/java-run-filedb.sh